Handling one of the many ECT claims against Spain over reforms to the solar power sector

-The group was until recently steered by Annet van Hooft in Paris, a former ICC counsel who joined from Jones Day in 2011, and former Olswang disputes head Steven Baker in London, who arrived a year later.
-Baker left in 2016, however, and van Hooft followed suit a year later.
+The practice has grown steadily in the past few years, steered by Annet van Hooft in Paris, a former ICC counsel who joined from Jones Day in 2011, and London-based Steven Baker, former head of commercial disputes at Olswang, who arrived a year later.

-Bird & Bird spans 29 offices in 19 countries across Europe, the Middle East and the Asia-Pacific region.
-For arbitration, its main centres are London, Paris, Madrid, Stockholm, Warsaw, Hong Kong and Singapore, but it also has boots on the ground in Helsinki, Düsseldorf, Munich, Milan and Sydney.
+Bird & Bird spans 27 offices in 17 countries across Europe, the Middle East, Asia and Australia.
+For arbitration, its main centres are London, Paris, Madrid, Stockholm and, to an extent, Warsaw, with Hong Kong also starting to handle more work.

 Who uses it?